 A cool temperature and a dark space can be an ideal environment for most people to sleep soundly through the night.
 If you are sleeping during a time when it is light outdoors, consider investing in blackout shades or a sleeping mask.
 A room that is too warm or too cold can cause you to wake up during the night, so experiment with the right temperature for you.

 4. Limit screen time at bedtime.

-Many folks watch television or use the computer, a tablet or phone at nighttime.
+Many folks watch television or use the computer, a tablet, or a phone at nighttime.
 The light that emits from these devices suppresses your body’s natural melatonin production.
 Ultimately, this can interfere with your ability to fall asleep and stay asleep.
 In addition to turning off all devices well before bedtime, you can consider taking a melatonin supplement.